Expensify/App/README.md

 - Ion stores and retrieves data from persistent storage
 - Data is stored as key/value pairs, where the value can be anything from a single piece of data to a complex object
-- Collections of data are usually not stored as a single key (eg. an array with multiple objects), but as individual keys+ID (eg. `report_1234`, `report_4567`, etc.)
+- Collections of data are usually not stored as a single key (eg. an array with multiple objects), but as individual keys+ID (eg. `report_1234`, `report_4567`, etc.).
+Store collections as individual keys when a component will bind directly to one of those keys.
+For example: reports are stored as individual keys because `SidebarLink.js` binds to the individual report keys for each link.
+However, report actions are stored as an array of objects because nothing binds directly to a single report action.
 - Ion allows other code to subscribe to changes in data, and then publishes change events whenever data is changed
 - Anything needing to read Ion data needs to:
     1. Know what key the data is stored in (for web, you can find this by looking in the JS console > Application > local storage)
     2. Subscribe to changes of the data for a particular key or set of keys.
 React components use `withIon()` and non-React libs use `Ion.connect()`.
-    3. Get initialized with the current value of that key from persistent storage (Ion does this automatically as part of the connection process)
+    3. Get initialized with the current value of that key from persistent storage (Ion does this by calling `setState()` or triggering the `callback` with the values currently on disk as part of the connection process)
 - Subscribing to Ion keys is done using a regex pattern.
 For example, since all reports are stored as individual keys like `report_1234`, then if code needs to know about all the reports (eg. display a list of them in the nav menu), then it would subscribe to the key pattern `report_[0-9]+$`.

 ### Actions